JaysunSmithReal/Classic-ThinkPad-Mod/README.md

 # Classic-ThinkPad-Mod
-This is a project about accessories, system installation, software and hardware repair, and modifications for traditional ThinkPad laptops！
+This is a project about accessories, system installation, software and hardware repair, and modifications for traditional ThinkPad laptops ！
-This project will be continuously updated.
+This project will be continuously updated !